Adivasi girl raped in UP; one arrested | Law-Order

 The accused, Naresh Saroj (42), has been arrested, they said.

-The victim’s family belonging to Musahar Basti was sleeping under the shed of a house to avoid rain when the accused picked up the girl and took her to an agriculture field where he raped her, station in-charge Pradeep Kumar said.
+The victim’s family was sleeping under the shed of a house to avoid rain when the accused picked up the girl and took her to an agriculture field where he raped her, station in-charge Pradeep Kumar said.

 The family found the girl in an unconscious state from the field Thursday morning, he said.